April 2, 2026

 • Does your website clearly state who it is for?

-If you answered “no” to three or more, your strategy needs structure.
+If you answered no to three or more, your strategy needs structure.
+Start with How to Audit Your Website Messaging in 30 Minutes to find the most pressing gaps.

 How to Fix Marketing Chaos